Porsche at Le Mans 1951-2015

 Fastest cars in the qualification are the two team Essex 936/78.
 The pace car is again the Porsche 928.
 Unfortunately the 936 of Bob Wollek/Hurley Haywood looses the engine in the race and the 936 of Jacky Ickx/Brian Redman was disqualified.
 Ickx was repairing his car after the incident when unwanted outside help was given and this led to the disqualification.
 Both 936s out, 935s in - the podium is taken by 935s and followed by a 934 on the 4th place.
 The race is won by #41 Klaus Ludwig/Bill Whittington/Don Whittington (Kremer Racing), second place goes to #70 Dick Barbour/Rolf Stommelen/Paul Newman and third to #40 François Servanin/François Trisconi/Laurent Ferrier (Kremer Racing).

 Factory team fielded three 924 Carrera GTRs for the GTP class.
 The aim is not so clear as the best of them qualified on the 34th position.
-If it was to promote the 924, then the Carrera GTR was lightyears from the regular 924 in terms of design or performance.
-Anyway, all the cars finished the race, which is a result on its own and the best of them managed to score 6th driven by Jürgen Barth./Manfred Schurti.
+All the cars finished the race, which is a result on its own and the best of them managed to score 6th driven by Jürgen Barth/Manfred Schurti.
 The best Porsche in the race scored second - a Martini Racing 936/80 driven by Jacky Ickx/Reinhold Jöst.
 As it was known that the fuel injetion pump belt might broke there was the spare belt and tools in the car.
 Ickx did need them repairing the car beside the road.
 When Ickx restarted, he was not in the lead anymore and did his miracle driving until he was in the lead again at approximately 3 am.
 In the morning the Porsche team suffered gearbox problems.
 They fighted until the end, but scored second.
 The event was won by a Rondeau driven by Jean Rondeau /Jean-Pierre Jaussaud.
 It is spectacular because of two reasons - the victory was achieved by the driver with the car of his own and the car was built in Le Mans.

 The circuit is widened before the Esses, runoff area is expanded after the Dunlop Curve.

 The factory team fielded two 936/81 and they were the quickest in the qualification.
 The cars had new 2.6-litre flat-6 engines with water-cooled heads.
 The car #11 won the race driven by Jacky Ickx/Derek Bell.
 This made Ickx the 5-time champion - a new record in the history of Le Mans 24 hour races.
-In addition, the factory team had entered a 924 Carrera GTR (Turbo 2.0) and a 924 GTP LM (Turbo 2.5), the latter actually having "944 Le Mans" written on its engine.
-As the 944 hadn't debuted yet, the car was signed up as a 924 GTP LM (Grand Tourisme Prototype Le Mans).
+In addition, the factory team had entered a 924 Carrera GTR Turbo 2.0 and a 924 Carrera GTR Turbo 2.5.
+The latter was actually signed up as 924 GTP LM - Grand Tourisme Prototype Le Mans - as it raced in the GTP LM class).
+This car has later been mostly called as 944 Le Mans as this was written on its engine.
+As the 944 hadn't debuted yet, the car was signed up as a 924.
+And it was a 924 Carrera GTR, just with the 2.5-litre experimental Porsche engine instead of the 2-litre VW/Audi based unit.
+Walter Röhrl and Jürgen Barth finished 7th overall, so it was another success for the 924 Carrera GTR.

 The factory team fielded three new 956, which... all finished on podium!
 More to that - the cars finished exactly as were their racing numbers.
 The winning car #1 was driven by Jacky Ickx/Derek Bell, the second place car #2 was driven by Jochen Mass/Vern Schuppan (3 laps behind the winner) and the last factory entered car #3 scored third driven by Al Holbert/Hurley Haywood/Jürgen Barth (19 laps from winner).
 The podium Porsches were followed by two 935s.